hugsy/gef/docs/commands/pcustom.md

 `pcustom` also supports the use of class factories to create a `ctypes.Structure` class whose structure will be adjusted based on the runtime information we provide (information about the currently debugged binary, the architecture, the size of a pointer and more).

-The syntax is relatively close to the way we use to create static classes (see above), but instead we will define a method that will generate the class.
-The requirements for this class factory method to be valid are:
+The syntax is relatively close to the way we use to create static classes (see above), but instead we define a function that will generate the class.
+The requirements for this class factory are:
-   - have one positional argument of type [`Gef`](https://github.com/hugsy/gef/blob/dev/docs/api/gef.md#class-gef)
+   - take a single [`Gef`](https://github.com/hugsy/gef/blob/dev/docs/api/gef.md#class-gef) positional argument
-   - the name of the method itself **must** end with `_t`
+   - End the function name with `_t`

 To continue the `person_t` function we defined in the example above, we could modify the static class as a dynamic one very easily: